 Dyes are either organic petrochemical products or metal chelates.
-Dyes are different than pigments in that they are usually dissolved in the solvent used to make a more less a transparent coloring solutio.
+Dyes are different than pigments in that they are usually dissolved in the solvent used to make a more less a transparent coloring solution.

 Universal tints are solid pigments finely ground, then dispersed into a fluid medium for easy addition to a liquid paint or finish.
 The fluid that the pigments are dispersed is usually a blend of water and a glycol ether solvent with traces of surfactant.
 This blend ensures that these tints can be added to either water based or solvent based painting mediums.
-When you go to the home improvement center to chose a paint color, they use universal pigments is premeasured amounts to get the exact color.
+When you go to the home improvement center to choose a paint color, the workers use universal pigments in premeasured amounts to get the exact color.
 Most paint bases have titanium dioxide white dispersed as an opacifier.
-The tints adjusts the color of the paint to the recipe of the desired color.
+The tints adjust the color of the paint to the recipe of the desired color.

-Universal tint are usually transparent or translucent by themselves.
-Adding them directly to a clear lacquer will more than likely create a toning lacquer instead of an opaque lacquer paint.
+A universal tint is usually transparent or translucent by itself.
+Adding it directly to a clear lacquer will more than likely create a toning lacquer instead of an opaque lacquer paint.
 This can be useful for applying like a stain to wood or over an existing finish to deepen a color and/or giver more depth.
 Although some pigments are rather opaque, others can approach transparent qualities.
 Below is a photo of clear lacquer with a few drops of Mixol Blue tint on some textured steel.
 If the pigment particles are especially fine and there is not much pigment, the look is transparent.

 Solid Powder Pigments

-Another option to color Lacquer is to use solid finely ground pigment powder.
-This method is more labor intensive as it requires thorough wetting and dispersal of powdered pigment into the clear Lacquer.
-If the pigment is not properly disperse, a grainy or speckled finish could result.
+Another option to color lacquer is to use solid finely ground pigment powder.
+This method is more labor intensive as it requires thorough wetting and dispersal of powdered pigment into the clear lacquer.
+If it's not properly dispersed, a grainy or speckled finish could result.
 The best method would be to place the pigment powder on a flat plate of glass and make a small depression on top.
 Then add the proper solvent to wet the pigmen.
 For working with solvent based lacquer, acetone, methyl ethyl ketone, or lacquer thinner will do.
-Use a pallet knife or flexible pain scraper to thoroughly mix solvent with pigmint powder.
-When powder is fully wetted, use a smooth heavy glass object to grind any lumps or larger particles.
+Use a pallet knife or flexible pain scraper to thoroughly mix solvent with the pigment powder.
+When it's is fully wet, use a smooth heavy glass object to grind any lumps or larger particles.
 The mix should be like a heavy cream.
 It is ready to be added to the clear lacquer to be mechanically mixed.

-Here I have a clear lacquer that comes prethinned.
+Here I have a clear lacquer that comes pre-thinned.
 It is slightly viscous like olive oil.
-When one wets pigment with lacquer one recognizes that the pigment is much easier to disperse than in water based mediums.
-Non-polar liquids do not have too much surface tension so they are able to wet solids More effectivel.
+When one wets pigment with lacquer one recognizes that the pigment is much easier to disperse than in water-based mediums.
+Non-polar liquids do not have too much surface tension so they are able to wet solids more effectively.
 At first, it is sufficient to just stir the powder with additional lacquer until all powder is wetted.
-Afterwards, we need to further disperse the pigment into the lacquer medium. in the photo below, we will use a glass muller to create a rotary sheering force to not only shred the remaining dry lumps of pigment but also push lacquer molecules onto the solid to assist dispersin.
+Afterwards, we need to further disperse the pigment into the lacquer medium. in the photo below, we will use a glass muller to create a rotary sheering force to not only shred the remaining dry lumps of pigment but also push lacquer molecules onto the solid to assist dispersion.

 After a few minuted of mulling, I had a curious dispersion of titanium dioxide in Lacquer.
 Because the pigment concentration is so high, some interesting properties where observed.
 First, the viscosity is increased greatly.
 Secondly the rheology is way longer and stringy.
 This causes the dispersion to have an icing consistency.